talon-one/talon_one.js/docs/ManagementApi.md

 Get customer profile

-Return the details of the specified customer profile.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Performance tips&lt;/p&gt;    You can retrieve the same information via the Integration API, which can save you extra API requests. consider these options:    - Request the customer profile to be part of the response content using     [Update Customer Session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2).   - Send an empty update with the [Update Customer Profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint with &#x60;runRuleEngine&#x3D;false&#x60;. &lt;/div&gt;
+Return the details of the specified customer profile.  &gt; [!note] &gt; You can retrieve the same information via the Integration API, which can save you extra API requests.
+Consider these options: &gt; - Request the customer profile to be part of the response content using &gt;   [Update Customer Session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2). &gt; - Send an empty update with the [Update Customer Profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint with &#x60;runRuleEngine&#x3D;false&#x60;.

 ### Example